 GSLv2 XML serialization

 The GSL model is based on page requests, which means that transactions need to be broken down into multiple page requests or pages.
 When this model was originally designed, web transactions could be broken down into distinct pages, and each script step corresponded to a brand new page load.
 As web applications evolved and AJAX was introduced, the concept of a page no longer existed.
 A step could be made up of a click that makes an asynchronous call and modifies a single element on the page (instead of loading a brand new page and all its assets); or a step could contain several actions that should be logically grouped together for measurement but that cause multiple full page loads.
-The GSLv2 script model and the browser agents had to accommodate this functionality, while still adhering to the GSL XML structure for the scripts to be properly recognized by the Dynatrace Portal and stored in the databases.
+The GSLv2 script model and the browser agents had to accommodate this functionality, while still adhering to the GSL XML structure for the scripts to be properly recognized by the Synthetic Classic Portal and stored in the databases.

 The GSLv2 script is different from a GSLv1 script in the following ways:

 All GSLv2 scripts must have these two configuration settings: